Observational constraints on conformal time symmetry, missing matter and double dark energy: Phenomenology

 \subsection{Evolution of perturbations}

-An additional component $X$ will impact on the growth of perturbations through its contribution to $H(z)$ and the evolution of the matter density.
+An additional component $X$ will affect the growth of perturbations through its contribution to $H(z)$ and the evolution of the matter density.
 Moreover, we assume here that $X$ has the same dynamical behaviour as that usually assumed for a generic dark energy component.
 In particular, we use the CAMB \cite{CAMB} dark-energy module developed by \cite{PPF}, in which dark energy is assumed itself to exhibit Gaussian adiabatic perturbations.
-It is worth noting that, as the equation-of-state parameter approaches $-1$, the effects of the dark energy perturbations disappear, as one would expect for a pure cosmological constant. \footnote{It should be borne in mind, however, that a possible physical instantiation of an additional component $X$ with $w_X=-\frac{2}{3}$ could be in the form of domain-wall topological defects, for example, in which case the effect on the generation and evolution of pertubations may be very different to that assumed here.} We modified the CAMB software to include our additional component and calculate the predicted power spectra of cosmic microwave background (CMB) anisotropies and matter perturbations, respectively, for several values of $\Omega_{\rm X,0}$; the values of the remaining cosmological parameters were set to their standard concordance values.
+It is worth noting that, as the equation-of-state parameter approaches $-1$, the effects of the dark energy perturbations disappear, as one would expect for a pure cosmological constant.\footnote{It should be borne in mind, however, that a possible physical instantiation of an additional component $X$ with $w_X=-\frac{2}{3}$ could be in the form of domain-wall topological defects, for example, in which case the effect on the generation and evolution of perturbations may be very different to that assumed here.} We modified the CAMB software to include our additional component and calculate the predicted power spectra of cosmic microwave background (CMB) anisotropies and matter perturbations, for several values of $\Omega_{\rm X,0}$; the values of the remaining cosmological parameters were set to their standard concordance values with $\Omega_{\Lambda,0}$ varying accordingly to ensure that $\sum_{i{=}r, m, k, X, \Lambda} \Omega_i = 1$.

 We plot the CMB power spectra in Fig.~\ref{fig:CMB}, from which we see that, as one might expect, the main effect of a non-zero $\Omega_{\rm X,0}$ is to shift the positions of the acoustic peaks, which are sensitive to the spatial geometry of the universe, and hence depend on the total energy density of all the components.
 Thus, one would expect constraints on $\Omega_{\rm X,0}$ from CMB observations to be tightly correlated with the constraints on $\Omega_{\Lambda}$ and $\Omega_k$.
-For positive values of $\Omega_{\rm X,0}$, we also see a considerable enhancement of power on the largest scales from the late-time ISW effect.
+For positive values of $\Omega_{\rm X,0}$, we also see an enhancement of power on the largest scales from the late-time ISW effect.
 The CMB power spectrum is now well-constrained by observations over a wide range of scales.
-For example, WMAP observations \cite{WMAP} provide good constraints on the late-time ISW effect arising at the largest scales and on the first three acoustic peaks, whilst ACT data \cite{ACT} accurately measures the power at high multipoles, including the higher acoustic peaks and damping tail, where there is also considerably overlap of scales with measurements of the matter power spectrum.